cjoakim/ai-explorations/README.md

 # ai-explorations

-Repo used to explore various AI topics and libraries
+Repo used to explore various AI topics and libraries.